Peter C. Newman: Career

-Newman is widely respected for his intimate knowledge and understanding of Canadian business leaders.
-His 1975 book, The Canadian Establishment, was widely acclaimed.
+Newman was widely respected for his intimate knowledge and understanding of Canadian business leaders.
 Newman made his name as an author in the 1960s with the publication of two books: Renegade in Power: The Diefenbaker Years (1963), a study of the government of John Diefenbaker that some say helped destroy the Tory leader's career, and The Distemper of Our Times (1968), an examination of Canadian politics during the era of Lester Pearson.
+His 1975 book The Canadian Establishment was widely acclaimed.

-On September 12, 2005, Newman announced the publication of The Secret Mulroney Tapes: Unguarded Confessions of a Prime Minister, a biography of former Canadian prime minister Brian Mulroney, whom he considers a friend.
+On September 12, 2005, Newman announced the publication of The Secret Mulroney Tapes: Unguarded Confessions of a Prime Minister, a biography of former Canadian prime minister Brian Mulroney, whom he considered a friend.
 The information released to the press contained several surprising revelations, including an allegation by Mulroney that Pierre Trudeau's contribution "was not to build Canada but to destroy it."
 Later the same day, Mulroney issued a press release stating he felt "devastated" and "betrayed" by the publication of information he had understood to be confidential.
 Shortly after the publication of The Secret Mulroney Tapes, both Mulroney and Conrad Black filed suit against Newman.

-Newman has been married four times, once to writer Christina McCall.
-He lives with his fourth wife, Alvy (Bjorklund) Newman, in Belleville, Ontario.
+The lawsuit was settled the following year.

+In 1973, Newman described his "ideological swing… away from a blind acceptance of the 'small-l' liberalism of the Fifties to a strongly-felt nationalism."

-He joined the Royal Canadian Navy reserve in 1947 as an Ordinary Seaman and later reached the rank of Captain, having served in the naval reserve for 50 years.
-He was appointed Visiting Professor of Distinction at Ryerson University in Toronto in December 2009.
-In October 2012 he joined the faculty of the Royal Military College of Canada as its first journalist-in-residence.
-In this role he is involved with RMC's graduate and undergraduate programs and gives lectures on topics relating to business, politics and history.
+He was appointed visiting professor of distinction at Ryerson University in Toronto in December 2009.
+In October 2012, he joined the faculty of the Royal Military College of Canada as its first journalist-in-residence.
+In this role, he was involved with RMC's graduate and undergraduate programs and gave lectures on topics relating to business, politics and history.

-In 1973 Newman described his "ideological swing… away from a blind acceptance of the 'small-l' liberalism of the Fifties to a strongly-felt nationalism."
+Personal life

+Newman was married four times, once to writer Christina McCall.
+He lived with his fourth wife, Alvy (Bjorklund) Newman, in Belleville, Ontario.
+He died from complications of Parkinson's disease and a stroke at a hospital in Belleville on September 7, 2023, at the age of 94.